Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/quickstart-confluent-cloud/README.md

    api_secret=<API.secret> \
    ./start.sh
    ...
-    ⠏ Network quickstart_default  Created
+ ✔ Network quickstart-kafka-connector-confluent-cloud_default  Created
-    ✔ Container producer          Started
-    ✔ Container kafka-connector   Started
+ ✔ Container producer                                          Started ✔ Container kafka-connector                                   Started
    ...
    Services started.
 Now you can point your browser to http://localhost:8080/QuickStart to see real-time data.
    ...
    ```
 where:
-- `<bootstrap_server>` - The bootstrap server address of the Redpanda cluster
+- `<bootstrap_server>` - The bootstrap server endpoint of the Confluent Cloud cluster
-- `<API.key>` and `<API.secret>` - The API key and API secret linked to your Confluent Cloud account, which you can generate using the Confluent CLI or from the Confluent Cloud Console.
+- `<API.key>` and `<API.secret>` - The API key and API secret linked to your Confluent Cloud cluster, which you can generate using the Confluent CLI or from the Confluent Cloud Console.
+- Make sure you have created a topic named 'stocks' within the cluster.

 3. Once all containers are ready, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).